 Anatomy of an Effective PRD Template

-A strong PRD template is more than a checklist of features.
+A strong PRD is more than a checklist of features.
 Think of it as the structured narrative that tells your productâs story from beginning to end.
-It provides context, goals, and constraints that guide your team from a rough idea to a real, successful product.
+It provides context, goals, and constraints that guide your team from idea to a successful product.

 The templateâs structure is designed to force critical conversations and get everyone aligned before development starts.
 Without that framework, you risk building something nobody actually wants.